 It makes you smarter.
 OK, writing in a journal doesn't boost IQ points, but taking notes by hand has been proven to result in better understanding of the material you're learning.
 According to a study on the subject, wonderfully titled, "The Pen is Mightier Than the Keyboard," Princeton psychologist Pam Mueller writes, "In three studies, we found that students who took notes on laptops performed worse on conceptual questions than students who took notes longhand.
 We show that whereas taking more notes can be beneficial, laptop note takers’ tendency to transcribe lectures verbatim rather than processing information and reframing it in their own words is detrimental to learning."

 Whatever the reason, notebooks really work for me.
 I love them so much, I even make my own from recycled materials.
 If you are thinking of picking up a new journal, head down to your local independent bookstore.
 I have yet to meet a local bookseller who doesn't carry them.
-Online, I can recommend these supercool tree bark notebooks that are made from recycled paper, which are my new favorites.

 If you have a journal you love, leave its link in the comments.
 I'm always looking for fab new ones!